DINA-community/String-Sysiphos/datamodel/datamodel_attributes.md

 part_number), especially when seller is the vendor itself.
 In [CSAF](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#31337-full-product-name-type---product-identification-helper---skus) it is mentioned that the sku sometimes called "item number", "article number" or "product number".

 :question: *This attribute needs revision.*

+### Patch cycle

+The regular patch cycle of this kind of device type.

 ## Service